 This information can be included with your application or faxed to UVic Graduate Admissions and Records at 250-472-5420.

-If you have less than three years of full-time work experience, you must completeat least one paid internship term.
-If you have three or more years of full-time work experience, you are not required to complete any work terms, but you may still choose to do so.
+If you have less than three years of full-time work experience after your undergraduate degree, you are required to complete at least one paid Co-op internship term.
+If you have three or more years of full-time work experience after your undergraduate degree, a Co-op work term is optional, but highly recommended by the majority of MBA alumni.

-No, internships are located throughout Canada and in several other countries.
-Our students have completed work terms in Japan, United States, Germany, Malaysia, Hong Kong and Thailand.
+No, internships are located throughout Canada and other countries.
+Our students have completed work terms in many countries such as Japan, United States, Germany, Malaysia, Hong Kong and more.